8 Ways to Spring Clean Your Finances

 8. Set up your retirement account

+- Save regularly.
 Set aside a percentage each payment that automatically goes into your plan.
-If your employer provides a match, which means they'll match X percent up to X percent of your contributions, then try to put in enough to get the match.
-Otherwise, that's free money you're leaving behind.
+If your employer provides a match, which means they'll match X percent up to X percent of your contributions, try to stash enough away to get the match.
+Otherwise, that's free money you're leaving on the table.

 Making these money moves will lay the groundwork for better financial habits and help you build for a brighter tomorrow.
 Why not get a jump on it today?